 Regular pruning can help prevent moss from growing on plants as well.
 It will also help increase the amount of light, which too, inhibits moss growth.

 How to Get Rid of Moss: Physical Removal & Chemical Control

 Physically removing moss is usually done in conjunction with chemical control.
 This helps increase the chances of success with eliminating moss, as killing moss may not prevent its re-emergence.
 While sulfate chemicals for killing moss are available, it’s usually better for plants, as well as the environment, to use organically formulated sprays, if you must use them at all.

 Trees usually provide the ideal conditions for moss growth: shade, moisture, and limited airflow.
 This is especially true of deciduous trees and shrubs, as they have less acidic bark, making them more susceptible to moss growth.

 Also, pruning may be required.
-This not only is good for getting rid of moss, but will also help eliminate moisture buildup, encourage additional light, and improve air circulation.
+This not only is good for getting rid of moss, but it will help eliminate moisture buildup, encourage additional light, and improve air circulation.

-You may also want to consider spraying the affected plants with organic or copper-based fungicide.
+You may want to consider spraying the affected plants with organic or copper-based fungicide as well.